-Quick facts about dyslexia tests
+Quick facts about the art of the dyslexia test

 Quick links to sections below:

-For questions below answer yes, no or unknown.
+below answer yes, no or unknown.
 The test assumes the child/student is at least 5 years old.
 Scoring information is provided further below.

 If you suspect your child may have dyslexia or a learning disability,